stackitcloud/terraform-provider-stackit/docs/resources/network_area_region.md

 subcategory: ""
 description: |-
   Network area region resource schema.
+  This resource is for SNA, not VPC, based networks.
 ---

 # stackit_network_area_region (Resource)

 Network area region resource schema.

+This resource is for SNA, not VPC, based networks.

 ## Example Usage